SonarSource/docker-sonarqube/example-compose-files/sq-dce-custom-zip-postgres/README.md

-# This is used mostly for internal development
+# Example of SonarQube DCE running on an IPv6 environment.

 You need Docker and docker-compose installed.

 > Please note that depending on your Docker install the compose cmd can be either `docker-compose` or `docker compose`.

-You need to put your SonarQube zip into this **sq-dce-custom-zip-postgres directory**.
+You need to put your SonarQube Server zip into this **sq-dce-custom-zip-postgres directory**.

 bash
 ```